-I’ve been making this recipe for over a year now…and it’s become one of my go-to breakfasts.
+I’ve been making this recipe for fruity baked steel cut oatmeal for several years now…and it’s become one of my go-to breakfasts.
 For us, it ranks right up there with Baked Oatmeal and Sweet Potato Oatmeal.
 We all LOVE it!
 It’s so easy to customize to your desire and it works with whatever is in season.
 I found the general idea online and made my own version. 😉

-Steel cut oats are tricky…if you don’t cook them just right, they’re crunchy.
+Steel cut oats can be a little tricky…if you don’t cook them just right, they’re crunchy.
 I’m not sure about you, but crunchy oatmeal is just not cool – not cool at all.
 If you expect them to taste like regular oatmeal, you’re going to be sadly disappointed.
 They do have a bit of a bite to them, but they should not be crunchy when cooked.
 For us, we had to learn to like them – and buddy, do we like them!

 First, you need to decide on a fruit…it really doesn’t matter what you choose.
 Okay, so it does matter.
 Be smart.
 This recipe would not work well with watermelon.
 Think to yourself, “self, do I like this fruit hot?”
 If not, then you shouldn’t use it here.
 Hot watermelon sorta makes me want to yak.